shenapse/tesseract-zip-pdf-dir/README.md

 pyenv local 3.10.5
 ```

-If you have not downloaded python 3.10.5, run the following and try the previous command again.
+It fails if you have not downloaded python 3.10.5.
+Run the following and try the previous command again.

 ```bash
 pyenv install 3.10.5